Code-Institute-Submissions/venum-mma-store/README.md

 **Contact**

 The user, authenticated or not may contact the store by filling the form with mail, name and message and the mail will be saved to the database to be view later by the admin through the admin panel.
 All messages are stored in the admin panel under "Contacts".
 Also an email is sent to the admin's email letting him/her know that they got a new message.
+After submitting the form a user is redirected to a page where he/she is thanked for contacting the store and is assured that the store will be in touch with him/her.

 ## Defensive Design